thestics/language_bot/README.md

 particular word.

-**Released features**
+## Released featurer
-	*info about commands
+	* info about commands
-	*info about words input format
+	* info about words input format
-	*manual time scheduling
+	* manual time scheduling
-	*ability to skip word in case user struggle to answer it *ability to show full list of uploaded words
+	* ability to skip word in case user struggle to answer it
+	* ability to show full list of uploaded words

-**Feachures to be released**
+## Feachures to be released
-	*Division of uploaded words into learned/to be learned *Statistics about your learn pace (how many attemts it took you to learn the word, average time of answering etc.)
+	* Division of uploaded words into learned/to be learned
+	* Statistics about your learn pace (how many attemts it took you to learn the word, average time of answering etc.)
-	*Pre-defined schedule markups (every couple of hours, n times a day etc.)
+	* Pre-defined schedule markups (every couple of hours, n times a day etc.)
-	*Rework of user input orientation (buttons much more user friendly than typed commands)
+	* Rework of user input orientation (buttons much more user friendly than typed commands)